axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/toggle-switch/README.md

 ### onToggle

-The function-valued attribute `onChange` can be used as a callback prop for React and other frameworks.
+The function-valued attribute `onToggle` can be used as a callback prop for React and other frameworks.

-The callback prop have the following structure:
+The callback prop value has the following Typescript signature:

 ```js
     onToggle?: (checked: boolean) => void;